We must explain to you how all seds this mistakens idea off denouncing pleasures and praising pain was born and I will give you.

 About Our Succession Program Specialist

-Our Farm Succession and Transition Planning work is led by Laurel Witri, staff at the Center for Mediation and Collaboration, RI.
+Our Succession Planning Program is led by Laurel Witri, staff at the Center for Mediation and Collaboration RI.

-Laurel studied Psychology at Northeastern University, and then proceeded to farm and work in agriculture for the next 10 years.
+Laurel studied Psychology at Northeastern University then proceeded to farm and work in agriculture for the next 10 years.
 Starting with an urban rooftop garden, becoming a farm apprentice, managing a farm, and ultimately running her own farm, she has experienced the highs and lows of farming.
 Working with Land & Sea Together brings her work journey full circle, back to mental health.
 As a way to cope with her own mental health struggles, Laurel turned to farming.
 Now, she hopes to bring farmers (as well as foresters and fisheries workers) tools to cope with the stresses and strains of these industries.
 Prior to CMCRI, Laurel launched a mobile food market in three cities and provided technical support for refugee and immigrant farmers in New Hampshire.
 Originally from the Ocean State, she is thrilled to be back home and to connect with the food and forest systems and the many people who keep them afloat.
 She welcomes your emails- laurel@cmcri.org any time!
-Laurel will be focusing her time on working with farmers plan for their future by walking them through the process of succession planning.
-Laurel is a certified farm transition coordinator through the International Farm Transition Network (IFTN).

 Contact Land & Sea Together